 The cybersecurity industry is one of the highest paying careers, and the demand for new talent is never-ending.
 Most organizations have recognized the expertise and experience that comes with veterans, and you should negotiate an excellent package.

-Cybersecurity will offer you a wide range of opportunities from entry level IT jobs to systems administrator and web developers.
+Cybersecurity will offer you a wide range of opportunities from entry-level IT jobs to systems administrator and web developer.
 As a veteran with other practical skills gained in the military, your chances of rising in the organizations are higher.
 This career will also give you an opportunity to focus on advancement and help you continuously learn new skills.

 Having retired from the army after serving your country, there is always that jittery feeling of wanting to protect others.
 Cybersecurity is a career that will give you the job satisfaction that you need since you will be dealing with protecting data and information in organizations.
 You will also put your skills garnered in the military into good use as new challenges keep popping up.

 Opportunity in the world

 Your skills and experience will afford you a variety of opportunities in several organizations around the world.
 As the digital world continues to evolve, with more companies embracing technology, the need for cybersecurity technicians continues to grow, and you can work anywhere in the world at the comfort of your home.